maxhdz/opencore-z390-aorus-master/README.md

 ### NOT WORKING

 - Built-in WiFi.
 This will likely never work and is disabled from BIOS.
-- Onboard BT (HS14 in the USB map) is disabled alongside the built-in WiFI as it conflicts with the fenvi add-in card.
+- Onboard BT (HS14 in the USB map) is disabled alongside the built-in WiFI as it conflicts with any add-in card.

 Please use an add-in card for these.
+I no longer recommend the fenvi T919 as many users across reddit and in Amazon reviews have reported conflicts with Z390 motherboards.

 ### WON'T TEST